 When Are Blood Oranges in Season?

-You might see blood oranges hit shelves between December and May.
+You might find blood oranges hit shelves between December and May.
 In fact, they may not even be the same variety of blood oranges.
 Blood oranges come in several varieties.
 The most common varieties include:

 - Moro– The most common, native to Sicily, and is more intense in flavor and aroma than a regular orange.
 It is also more bitter.